pitastrudl/wekanwiki/Home.md

 ## Getting started
 There are various ways to get started with Wekan:

-* you can dive right in and try it out on the [Wekan website demo],
 * you can use the [Sandstorm app demo],
 * you could [[install|Install-and-Update]] it right away on your own server, or
 * you could look through our [[contributing guidelines|Developer Documentation]]  to get involved in the project.